poch-umd/389Rfall2019/week/11/writeup/README.md

 Such a Quick Little, website!  [http://142.93.136.81:5000/](http://142.93.136.81:5000/)

 I wasn't able to find a way to obtain the flag despite a good hint from an instructor.
-There's a WAF (Web App Firewall) active on the server that I'm not able to find a way to bypass in the time allotted.
+There's a WAF (Web App Firewall) that is active on the server which I'm not able to find a way to bypass in the time allotted.

 Some URL strings that I tried were the following (with some comments):